MingSun-Tse/TPP/README.md

 unzip logs_ICLR23_TPP.zip  # This will unzip to a folder "Experiments_Released"
 ```

 1. Say you are interested in the result `93.32 (0.11)` by our method in Tab.
 1 (PR 0.5 and initial learning rate 1e-3).
 Then you can search in the released results summary txt.
-Note the 6-digit number, which are called *experiment ids*.
+Note the *6-digit numbers*, which are called *[experiment ids](https://github.com/MingSun-Tse/smilelogging)*.

 <div align="center">
   <img src="figs/check_exps_steps.png" width="750px">